LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The following relationships between the domain layer and the logical tool layer can be modeled in 3LGM^2:
 - Functions (domain layer) can be supported by application components or, in SOA, by services which are both modeled at the logical tool layer.
 - Entity types (domain layer) or, more exactly, their representation by a dataset or document collection, can be stored in an application component (logical tool layer).
 - An application system storing an entity type can, in addition, be the primary application system of that entity type.
-This means that the application system contains the “original” data on that entity type.
-Data on that entity type that are stored in other application systems have to be considered copies of the “original” data.
+This means that the application system contains the "original" data on that entity type.
+Data on that entity type that are stored in other application systems have to be considered copies of the "original" data.
 Consequently, only data in primary application systems can be updated directly by users; data integrity in the other application systems must be maintained by sending new copies of the original data to the other application systems (see Sects.
-3.​5 and 3.​8.​1 for an in-depth discussion of data integrity and data integration).
+3.5 and 3.8.1 for an in-depth discussion of data integrity and data integration).
 - In the message-oriented communication paradigm, entity types or, more exactly, their representation by a message can be communicated over communication interfaces and communication links.
 - In the service-oriented communication paradigm, entity types are represented by parameters that are handled by services.